gvwilson/thirdbit/src/fiction/darker-web/index.md

 It is 2006,
-and President Thornberg wonders (again) if the heavy-set young man sitting opposite him in a golf shirt and jeans is testing him, or really oblivious to his own vulgarity.
+and President Thornberg wonders (again) if the heavy-set young man sitting opposite him in a golf shirt and jeans is testing him, or really is oblivious to his own vulgarity.

-"Are you sure that's what it is?"
+"Are you sure that's all it is?"
 Thornberg asks angrily.
 He feels angry almost all the time now, angry or depressed.